MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/extending.md

 - Posts
 	- [Getting To Know Flux, the React.js Architecture](https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture)
 		> Flux is an architecture that Facebook uses internally when working with React.
 It is not a framework or a library.
 It is simply a new kind of architecture that complements React and the concept of Unidirectional Data Flow.
-- [What is Flux?)(http://fluxxor.com/what-is-flux.html) on Fluxxor site.
+- [What is Flux?)(http://fluxxor.com/what-is-flux.html) on the Fluxxor site.